Sermon for the Third Sunday of Advent

 Sermon for The Third Sunday in Advent (Year B) Gaudete Sunday

 He came as a witness to speak for the light.
 John 1.7

 In today’s gospel we again meet John the Baptist.
 John is for ever defined by what he is not: he is not the light; he is not the Christ, nor Elijah, nor the prophet.
-He is ‘unworthy to tie the sandal’ of one coming after him.
+He is ‘unworthy to tie the sandals’ of the one coming after him.
 While he baptizes with water, the one he proclaims will baptise with the Holy Spirit.
-And he knows who this person is, for he is standing right there among the priests and Levites sent to question him; and yet the priests and Levites do not recognize him.
+And he knows who this person is, for he (Jesus) is standing right there among the priests and Levites sent to question him; and yet the priests and Levites do not recognize him.
 The English court composer Orlando Gibbons composed a breathtakingly beautiful piece entitled ‘This is the Record of John’ which pictures John in an interrogation about his identity which is answered in the negative.
-And the emphasis on the negative identity of John alongside his passionate avowal of ‘The One Who is to Come’ serves to make his prophecy even more suspenseful and powerful.
+And the emphasis on the negative identity of John alongside his passionate avowal of ‘The One Who is to Come’ serves to make his prophecy more suspenseful and powerful.